careyjames/dns-tool/README.md

 ####### macOS

-- Download the `dnstool-macos-intel` binary (or `dnstool-macos-arm64` for Apple Silicon) from Releases.
+- Download the `dnstool-macos-intel` binary (or `dnstool-macos-silicon` for Apple Silicon) from Releases.
 - If Gatekeeper blocks it, you can:
   - **GUI method**
     - Right-click the file and choose Open.